rwash/rwash.github.io/news/_posts/2019-02-08-google-award.md

 ---
 layout: news
 title: Google Security and Privacy Research Award
-short: <span class="label label-primary">New</span> Google awarded me one of their <a href="https://www.blog.google/technology/safety-security/working-security-researchers-make-web-safer-everyone/">2018 Security and Privacy Research Awards</a>.
+short: Google awarded me one of their <a href="https://www.blog.google/technology/safety-security/working-security-researchers-make-web-safer-everyone/">2018 Security and Privacy Research Awards</a>.
 link: true
 ---